Ivan Barbashev: Professional

 Barbashev made his professional debut in the 2015–16 season with the Blues' American Hockey League (AHL) affiliate, the Chicago Wolves.
 He recorded 28 points in 65 games.

 Barbashev made his NHL debut on 25 January 2017 against the Minnesota Wild.
 At the time he was second on the Wolves in scoring with 37 points in 44 games.
 His first goal came against Andrew Hammond of the Ottawa Senators on 7 February.
 Barbashev finished the season playing 30 games for the Blues, where he had 12 points, and had 37 points in 46 games for the Wolves.

 Barbashev with the Golden Knights in 2024.

 Barbashev's first full season with the Blues came in 2018–19, where he recorded 26 points in 80 games.
 He and the Blues won the Stanley Cup, defeating the Boston Bruins in seven games.
 In 25 postseason games, he scored six points.

 On 1 September 2019, the Blues re-signed Barbashev to a two-year, $2.95 million contract extension.

 The 2022–23 season proved difficult for the Blues, who dropped out of contention for the postseason by the midpoint.
 Barbashev likewise did not match his record totals from the prior year, but posted 10 goals and 29 points in 59 games.
 With his contract set to expire, he was considered an in-demand player at the trade deadline.
-On February 26, 2023, he was traded to the Vegas Golden Knights in exchange for prospect Zach Dean.
+On 26 February 2023, he was traded to the Vegas Golden Knights in exchange for prospect Zach Dean.

 Barbashev proved an immediate success on arriving in Vegas, with 6 goals and 10 assists in 23 regular season games.
 By the beginning of the 2023 Stanley Cup playoffs, he was playing on the team's top line alongside Jonathan Marchessault and Jack Eichel.
-He had 7 goals and 11 assists in Vegas' deep run to the 2023 Stanley Cup Finals, where they defeated the Florida Panthers to take the championship, the team's first and Barbashev's second.
+He had 7 goals and 11 assists in Vegas' deep run to the 2023 Stanley Cup Final, where they defeated the Florida Panthers to take the championship, the team's first and Barbashev's second.
 Following their victory, there was some question as to whether Vegas would be able to retain Barbashev, given its constraints under the salary cap.

-On June 28, 2023, Barbashev signed a five-year, $25 million extension with the Golden Knights.
+On 28 June 2023, Barbashev signed a five-year, $25 million extension with the Golden Knights.
 The team had earlier that day traded veteran forward Reilly Smith in order to create the necessary room for Barbashev's contract.